Bush (electronics brand): Brand since the 1980s

-Sale to Home Retail Group
+In 1981, two young entrepreneurs, Mark Flutter and Richard Schlagman, purchased the Bush brand name trademark from Rank for £600,000.
+They refreshed the brand on the high street with imported products including radio alarms, cassette recorders and hi-fi systems.
+It successfully revitalised the brand and led to it being floated as Bush Radio plc in 1984.
+In March 1986, Prestwich Holdings agreed to acquire Bush Radio for £15 million.

+In May 1988, Bush was acquired by Alba plc for £6 million.
+Under the Alba Group, Bush products once again became common, being used primarily on imported electronic goods.

 In November 2008, the Bush brand name, along with Alba, was purchased by Home Retail Group, the parent company of Homebase and Argos, for £15.25 million.
-As a result, the former Alba Group has now been renamed Harvard International.
+As a result, the former Alba Group reverted to its original name of Harvard International.
 Harvard International still owns the Bush brand in Oceania.
-In 2013 a 7-inch tablet called MyTablet was released under the Bush brand; it cost £99.99.

-Purchase by Sainsbury's

 In September 2016, the British supermarket chain Sainsbury's completed its acquisition of Home Retail Group, bringing Argos, along with the Alba and Bush brands, under its ownership.
 In 2022 the Bush brand replaced the Alba brand, enabling Sainsbury's to have one main own brand electronics brand.

+Logo history

 Product range

-Current products

-Bush now has products including: televisions, boomboxes, shelf stereos, set-top boxes, washing machines, radios, trimmers, headsets, headphones, ovens, cookers, fridges, computer mice, webcams, microphones, turntables, DVD players, Blu-ray players, home cinemas, MP3 players, MP4 players, dishwashers, camcorders, smartphones and tablets.
+Bush makes or has made many kinds of products including: televisions, boomboxes, shelf stereos, set-top boxes, washing machines, radios, trimmers, headsets, headphones, ovens, cookers, fridges, computer mice, webcams, microphones, turntables, DVD players, Blu-ray players, home cinemas, MP3 players, MP4 players, dishwashers, vacuum cleaners, camcorders, smartphones and tablets.

-At least some of the Bush TV sets and some White Goods are made by Turkish company Vestel.
+Radios and TVs

-Reproductions of classic Bush Radio models from the 1950s and 1960s are also being sold today under the Bush brand.
+Reproductions of classic Bush Radio models from the 1950s and 1960s have also been created under the Bush brand.
 Some of these units also include DAB tuners.

-Former products

-A range known as Bush iD was used to brand items such as digital radios and set-top boxes under the Bush name since the 1980s.
-Since the purchase by Home Retail Group in 2008, the Bush iD branding is no longer used.

-Marketing and branding

-Bush has had a number of different logos over the years.
-It had a long standing one between the 1990s and 2014, and a separate one for its former Bush iD range.
+The TR82DAB, a reproduction of the classic TR82, was launched in 2006.

+In 2000, the Bush Internet TV was launched in partnership with Virgin.net.
+Although it rapidly increased Alba plc's share price, public disinterest in the product led to it becoming a failure.
+Alba wrote off the investment in the Bush Internet product and platform in November 2001.

+As part of a rebrand in 2015, a new Bush Classic range was also launched consisting of vintage style DAB radios as well as fridge freezers.
+The Classic range also led to wooden cased radios and turntables.

+In 2024, the first Bush TVs with Freely were released.

+White goods

+At least some of the Bush TV sets and some white goods are made by Turkish company Vestel.

+Portables

+In 2013 a 7-inch tablet computer called MyTablet was released under the Bush brand; it cost £99.99.
+It was designed to compete against the Tesco Hudl.
+MyTablet was noted to be a flop, and a newer tablet called Bush Spira B1 was introduced in 2015.
+In 2016, the Bush Spira E3X Android smartphone was released for a budget price of £199.99.